Ayanleaideed/credit-card-fraud-detection-machine-learning/README.md

 ## XGBoost Default Threshold

 XGBoost was tested as an advanced boosting model.
-At the default threshold of `0.50`, it caught most fraud cases, but it also flagged too many normal transactions as fraud.
+At the default threshold of `0.50`, it caught most fraud cases, but it also created too many false positives.

 ![XGBoost Default Threshold Confusion Matrix](src/reports/figures/confusion_matrix_xgboost_default.png)